First, let’s not get this twisted.

 Even if a blog post doesn’t reach the green light of whatever SEO optimisation tool you’re using, it doesn’t mean it’s a low-quality piece of content.
 It’s wrong to look at the feedback in a way that rigidly defines your writing as good or bad.

 Although they give you a list of keyword suggestions, it doesn’t pinpoint the best way for delivering them to meet the search intent.
-This is what matters the most when it comes to a good user experience.
+This is what matters the most when it comes to achieving rankings.

 While SEO tools can tell you what keywords people are entering, it doesn’t have the ability to analyse the search intent on a human level for you.

 Yes you’ll have a bunch of keywords listed.
-However, they don’t define the user intent behind each search for you.
-It gives you the data you need but ultimately, it depends on you for how effectively the information is used.
+However, they don’t define the user intent or underlying pain point of the given keywords.

 It doesn’t matter if you’ve included all the keyword suggestions from whatever optimisation tool you’re using.
 Even if you do, it won’t guarantee page 1 rankings.